Project Types in MOCO

 Especially during a pitch or tender, significant workloads may arise that you might want to invoice later or that should impact the project's profitability analysis.

-During the uncertain acquisition phase, you typically don't create a project in MOCO but rather a lead.
-Leads are project opportunities that you follow until completion and are much leaner than projects: A lead can already be planned in capacity planning – but times cannot be directly recorded on a lead.
+In the uncertain acquisition phase, you typically don't create a project in MOCO but rather a lead.
+Leads are project opportunities that you pursue until closure and are much leaner than projects: A lead can already be included in capacity planning, but you cannot directly record times against a lead.

 We recommend the following options for time tracking: